yt-project/yt/doc/source/analyzing/fields.rst

 a field for the smoothing length ``h``, which is roughly equivalent to ``(m/\rho)^{1/3}``, where ``m`` and ``rho`` are the particle mass and density respectively.
 This can be useful for doing neighbour finding.

+As a note, SPH fields are special cases of the "deposited" particle fields.
+They contain an additional piece of information about what is being examined, and any fields that are recognized as being identical to intrinsic yt fields will be aliased.
+For example, in a Gadget dataset, the smoothed density of ``Gas`` particles will be aliased to the mesh field ``("gas", "density")`` so that operations conducted on the mesh field ``density`` (which are frequent occurrences) will operate on the smoothed gas density from the SPH particles.

+The special deposition types based on smoothing (``smoothed``) are defined in the file ``yt/geometry/particle_smooth.pyx``, and they require non-local operations defined on a variable number of neighbors.
+The default smoothing type utilizes a cubic spline kernel and uses 64 nearest neighbors, providing a volume-normalized smoothing.
+Other types are possible, and yt provides functionality for many different types of non-local correlation between particles.
+(For instance, a friends-of-friends grouper has been built on this same infrastructure.)

+Every particle field on a smoothed particle type is the source for a smoothed field; this is not always useful, but it errs on the side of extra fields, rather than too few fields.
+(For instance, it may be unlikely that the smoothed angular momentum field will be useful.)
+The naming scheme is an extension of the scheme described in :ref:`deposited-particle-fields`, and is defined as such: ``("deposit", "particletype_smoothed_fieldname")``, where ``fieldname`` is the name of the field being smoothed.
+For example, smoothed ``Temperature`` of the ``Gas`` particle type would be ``("deposit", "Gas_smoothed_Temperature")``, which in most cases would be aliased to the field ``("gas", "temperature")`` for convenience.